 So, long story short: Look for opportunities to connect with your customers.
 If someone is reposting your Insta posts or if someone is retweeting your article, make sure that you thank them.
 Ask questions, answer questions, get involved in conversations.

-When you see social media accounts with high follower-to-following ratio, and you think it’s their content that’s helping them draw traction, then you are wrong my friend.
+When you see social media accounts with a high follower-to-following ratio, and you think it’s their content that’s helping them draw traction, then you are wrong my friend.

 Building an online audience is not easy.
 It’s hard work.
 You work hard, to shine hard.
 Viewers won’t just follow you.
 You have to follow a hundred thousand people, to get a handful to follow you back.
-More importantly, you may have to experiment with paid marketing, PR, advertising, not to mention work your ass off to get referrals to complement your organic efforts.
+More importantly, you may have to experiment with paid marketing, PR, and advertising, not to mention work your ass off to get referrals to complement your organic efforts.

 There you go!
 7 Social Media Mistakes that’s failing your business.
 If you go through them one by one, you’d realize they are not a big deal and you could implement without much ado.